wanjiaqiang/AT-MMG/README.md

-# ATMMG
+# AT-MMG

-ATMMG is a C++ prototype for graph-based approximate nearest neighbor search with trace-derived shortcut edges.
-The current research branch keeps the plain L2/u8 graph search path and the shortcut construction path used in local Fashion-MNIST experiments; older experimental benchmark targets are no longer part of the build.
+AT-MMG (Axis-Tree-Guided Multi-Entry Monotonic Graph) is a two-stage approximate nearest neighbor search framework.
+It first uses an axis tree to anchor a query to a local partition, and then performs high-recall graph search from the corresponding entry set in a multi-entry monotonic graph.
+The design couples tree-based localization with graph-based refinement to shorten search paths while preserving accuracy.

 ## Layout

 - `include/ATMMG/ATMMG.hpp` provides the public include entry.
 - `include/ATMMG/index/ATMMG_graph/` contains the internal index
   implementation, split into focused implementation fragments under `detail/`.
-- `benchmarks/` contains local benchmark drivers for HDF5 datasets and fvecs datasets.
+- `benchmarks/` contains benchmark drivers for HDF5 datasets and fvecs datasets.
-- `bin/`, `build*/`, `logs/`, datasets, and temporary experiment outputs are ignored by git.

 ## Build